nix-community/lanzaboote/README.md

 need one UKI per NixOS configuration, systems with many configurations quickly run out of the limited disk space in the ESP.

-`lanzaboote` is a UEFI stub that solves the same problem as `systemd-stub`, but allows kernel and initrd to be stored separately on the ESP.
+The Lanzaboote stub is a UEFI stub that solves the same problem as `systemd-stub`, but allows kernel and initrd to be stored separately on the ESP.
 The chain of trust is maintained by validating the signature on the Linux kernel and embedding a cryptographic hash of the initrd into the signed UKI.

-`lanzaboote` lives in `rust/lanzaboote`.
+The stub lives in `rust/stub`.

 ## State of Upstreaming to Nixpkgs